 Welcome to the Nordic Journal of European Law

-The Nordic Journal of European Law (NJEL) is newly founded open-access, PhD-managed and peer reviewed journal of European law with a Nordic perspective.
-The Journal was launched by Lund University in cooperation with other Nordic universities.
-The Journal will be published on a bi-annual basis via an open access format on the current webpage.
+The Nordic Journal of European Law (NJEL) is an open-access and peer reviewed journal of European law with a Nordic perspective founded and managed by researchers at the Faculty of Law at Lund University, in cooperation with other Nordic universities.
+The Journal is published on a bi-annual basis via an open access format on the current webpage.

 The objective of the NJEL is both to promote knowledge and research in European law in the Nordic countries as well as creating a platform and a community for researchers and practitioners in different European law related fields.
 We welcome submissions from a broad spectrum of areas of European law, and embrace contributions with of interdisciplinary nature.